-My name is Diandra J. Prescod and I was a student in the Psychological Counseling Department at Monmouth University from 2008-2011.
+My name is Diandra J. Prescod and I was a student in the Professional Counseling Department at Monmouth University from 2008-2011.
 I received a Master of Science in Mental Health Counseling, a degree that greatly prepared me to enter into a Counselor Education and Supervision doctoral program.

 Monmouth's CACREP accredited Mental Health Counseling program prepares students to obtain a professional license as a counselor and/or pursue a doctorate in counselor education.
 This program taught me about the counseling profession as a whole.
 I learned about everything from effective techniques to owning a private practice.
 The small class sizes allowed the faculty to get to know the students; everyone felt accessible.
 I felt as though the faculty knew me by name and I was not simply another student.
 My time at Monmouth not only taught me how to become an effective counselor, but through the relationships I had with the faculty, made me consider pursuing a career in academia.

 Towards the end of my time at Monmouth, I began asking about the doctoral degree and strongly considered obtaining my doctorate.
 After taking some time to seriously think about what would be ahead of me, I applied to doctoral programs and started as a first year doctoral student at the University of Central Florida.
 On May 2, 2014 I graduated with a Ph.D in Counselor Education and Supervision.
 In the fall I will start my appointment as an Assistant Professor in a Clinical Mental Health Program at a university in Texas.
 If it were not for the wonderful faculty at Monmouth taking the time to build a relationship with me, I do not think I would have considered a career in academia.
 It was the faculty, Dr. Stephanie Hall in particular, who encouraged me to push my limits and go beyond what I thought I was capable of accomplishing.